tldr-pages/tldr/pages/common/cb.md

 `cb copy "{{Some example text}}"`

-- Copy piped clipboard content:
+- Copy piped data to the clipboard:

 `echo "{{Some example text}}" | cb`